nickhrsims/pong-sdl2-cpp/README.md

 # Pong SDL2 C++

-Extremely dirty testing ground for testing different game design concepts (sometimes conflicting) in the same space.
+Extremely dirty testing ground for different game design concepts (sometimes conflicting) in the same space.

 There is no clearly defined architecture, and things may seem at odds.
 This is